Denifia/talks/01_CQRS_ES_DDD/cashies-talk.md

 ### Domain Driven Design

 Represent the core problem domain of your application as a well-defined and expressive domain model.
-Specific contexts within the domain are segregated to allow each to specialize.
+Specific contexts within the domain are segregated to allow each to specialise.

 - Requires common language between developers and business users
 - Aimed at improving software quality by more closely aligning with the business
-- Domain models encapsulate the data and behavior for a given context
+- Domain models encapsulate the data and behaviour for a given context
+- The same concept may have different language in each context (e.g. customer vs account)

 --